madewithmu/madewithmu.github.io/_posts/2021-12-13-translate.markdown

-If you have any doubt of the importance of this sort of thing, here's a wonderful video of some young Chinese students saying thank you being able to learn Python in Mu...
+If you have any doubt of the importance of this sort of thing, here's a wonderful video of some young Chinese students saying thank you for being able to learn Python in Mu...

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/w3hQglx5Kj0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>